sba1/simplegit/ReadMe.md

 to clone and the SimpleMail repository into the ```simplemail``` folder ignoring any SSL relatated problems.

-Generally note that this is software is in very preliminary state.
+Generally note that this is software is in a very preliminary state.
 It may be not usable at all in terms of functions it provides but also in terms of bugs it contains.
 Consider it as a prototype and use it at your own risk.